A General Pairwise Comparison Model for Extremely Sparse Networks: Problem setup

 \begin{remark} Some works use non-symmetric sets to parametrize the outcomes.
 For example, in \cite{MR2749821}, a 5-point Likert scale ($A=[5]$) was employed to represent different levels of preference.
-We would like to point out that this is equivalent to $ A = \{-2,-1,0,1,2\}$ as in our case.
-The symmetry of $ A $ is not special but will make our statements more elegant. \end{remark}

-\begin{remark} A similar idea appeared in \cite{MR3604649,MR4025736} when considering binary comparison problems.
+This is equivalent to $ A = \{-2,-1,0,1,2\}$ as in our case.
+The symmetry of $ A $ is not special but will make our analysis more convenient and statements more elegant. \end{remark} \begin{remark} A similar idea appeared in \cite{MR3604649,MR4025736} when considering binary comparison problems.
 Specifically, they assume that the distribution of $X_{ij}$ is determined by some symmetric cumulative distribution function $\Phi(t)$:

 This generalizes the logistic link function in the BT model and can be regarded as a special case under our setup with $ A = \{-1, 1\}$ and $f(1, y) = \Phi(y)$. \end{remark}